 The minibus for the port picked me up at quarter past 7 in the morning.
 With me in the car and later in the port were only tourists.
-It makes sense — locals wouldn’t want to shell out the money and spend the time for the bus when they could take the bus from downtown Siem Reap for far less and get to Battambang faster.
+It makes sense — locals wouldn’t want to shell out the money and spend the time on the boat when they could take the bus from downtown Siem Reap for far less and get to Battambang faster.

 I had had a small breakfast but no supplies for lunch.
 Not knowing whether or where we might break our 8-hour journey, I bought an overpriced slice of sweet bread and a banana.

 I found a bench in the back on the right.
 I would later regret that choice when the sun changed position and after I had had the engine roar in my back for hours.
 I think there’s more to see on the left of the boat, too.

 We took off at 7:45, each of us their own little bench on the shallow-draft 25-bench boat.